federicopugliese/jsonargon/README.md

 1. Once the pipeline has succeeded, move to the Artifacts tab on the right
     1. Download the zip named `src/**`
     1. Open it (typically with right click -> 7zip -> open) or extract it
     1. Pick the content of the inner `src` folder.
-It will have the folders of your modules!
+It will have the folders of your new components!

 ## Archetypes